Zezombye/blog/articles/best-move.md

 ## Viewing life logically

 In retrospect, every single problem I’ve ever had in my life came down to me not using enough logic and succumbing to my emotions.
-Whereas I’ve never stumbled onto a situation where I used too much logic.
+Whereas I’ve never stumbled upon a situation where I used too much logic.

 As with the girl example above, a very simple analysis would’ve revealed the best move on the board: I simply needed to study rizz, get a basic idea of how relationships work, then ask her out.